bkorecic/curriculum/english.typ

   date: [2024],
   description: (
     [Member of the Computer Science Department Student Council, actively assisting in organizing various activities throughout the year.], ),
 )

+#entry(
+  title: [Chilean Olympiad in Informatics #link("https://olimpiada-informatica.cl")[(OCI)]],
+  date: [2021-2024],
+  description: (
+    [Organizer and problem setter for Chile's premier programming competition for secondary school students, which serves as the national qualifier for the International Olympiad in Informatics (IOI).], ),
+)